a-nonymou-s/Memory-Game/README.md

 This game requires Python 3 and the Tkinter library.

 # Built With

-    [Python 3](https://www.python.org/) - The programming language used [Tkinter](https://docs.python.org/3/library/tkinter.html) - The library used for the graphical user interface
+    [Python3] (https://www.python.org/) - The programming language used
+    [Tkinter] (https://docs.python.org/3/library/tkinter.html) - The library used for the graphical user interface

 # Authors
     K.Zamraoui - App Idea - kzamraoui